backtrace-labs/backtrace-android/README.md

 ## BacktraceApi  <a name="documentation-BacktraceApi"></a>
 **`BacktraceApi`** is a class that sends diagnostic JSON to the Backtrace endpoint. `BacktraceApi` is instantiated when the `BacktraceClient` constructor is called.
 You use the following event handlers in `BacktraceApi` to customize how you want to handle JSON data:
-- `RequestHandler` - attach an event handler to this event to override the default `BacktraceApi.send` and `BacktraceApi.sendAsync` methods.
+- `RequestHandler` - attach an event handler to this event to override the default `BacktraceApi.send` method.
 - `OnServerError` - attach an event handler to be invoked when the server returns with a `400 bad request`, `401 unauthorized` or other HTTP error codes.
-- `OnServerResponse` - attach an event handler to be invoked when the server returns with a valid response.

 ## BacktraceResult  <a name="documentation-BacktraceResult"></a>
-**`BacktraceResult`** is a class that holds response and result from a `send` or `sendAsync` call.
-The class contains a `Status` property that indicates whether the call was completed (`OK`), the call returned with an error (`ServerError`), .
-Additionally, the class has a `Message` property that contains details about the status.
+**`BacktraceResult`** is a class that holds response and result from a `send` method call.
+The class contains a `status` property that indicates whether the call was completed (`OK`), the call returned with an error (`ServerError`), .
+Additionally, the class has a `message` property that contains details about the status.

 ## BacktraceDatabase  <a name="documentation-BacktraceDatabase"></a>